tristen/tristen.github.com/_posts/blog/2012-12-03-writing-tilemill-plugins.md

 ### package.json

 A plugin really only has one requirement: a `package.json` file.
-My package.json file looks like this:
+Mine looks like this:

 {% highlight js %}
 {